 Moreover, no consistent case has been made to us by stakeholders for the substantial restructuring of the PCLL, or for its replacement by a different form of training.
-There has been no overall criticism of the quality of teaching provided, nor of the degree of professional engagement in its design and delivery.
-Indeed, we note that the few specific comments we have received on teaching quality have tended to be very positive.
-We thus take the view that there is no clear or consistent perception that the PCLL is fundamentally unfit for purpose.32 Consequently, our approach here is to focus primarily on the larger issues of programme design and specification, looking at scope for better quality assurance and enhancement, not fundamental redesign.
+There has been no widespread criticism of the quality of teaching provided, though some specific weaknesses have been commented upon,37 nor of the degree of professional engagement in its design and delivery.
+Indeed, we note that the few specific comments we have received on teaching quality have tended to be positive.
+We thus take the view that there is no clear or consistent perception that the PCLL is unfit for purpose.38 Consequently, our approach here is to focus primarily on the larger issues of programme design and specification, looking at scope for better quality assurance and enhancement, not fundamental redesign.